kn7072/kn7072/C/articles/gdb/commands.md

 --silent
 -q

-    “Quiet”.
+    "Quiet".
 Do not print the introductory and copyright messages.
 These messages are also suppressed in batch mode.

 --batch